 This 4th-century priest from Thebes, Egypt well known for his preaching and miracle-making among the Christians of his time.
 And even 15 centuries after his death his relics are said to have healing powers making the monastery a popular destination for the faithful seeking relief from a variety of illnesses.

 Returning back to the main road and driving towards Perachora you’ll have a decision to make.
 For a day of mountain adventure, head to the right to Pisia.
 To explore the coast of the peninsula, follow the sign for Lake Vouliagmeni descending down to the left.

 The Pisia village is not particularly interesting on its own.
-But it has few cozy taverns, beautiful surroundings and most importantly, it is one of the starting points for the hikes on Mount Geraneia.
-The main trail starts at the southern end of the village behind the Platanos Tavern.
+But it has a few cozy taverns, beautiful surroundings, and most importantly, it is one of the starting points for the hikes on Mount Geraneia.
+The main trail starts at the southern end of the village behind the Platanos Taverna.
 It climbs through the forested slopes above the village and across blooming meadows until reaching the hillock.

 The name of the lake can cause a bit of confusion.
 There is another, more famous, Lake Vouliagmeni on the other side of Athens so make sure you are heading to the correct one.
 To make things even more complicated, the lake is sometimes called Heraion after the close by archeologic site or by its ancient names Eschatiotis or Gorgopis.